The Asset Management Review: Hong Kong

 Funds listed on the Stock Exchange of Hong Kong Limited (SEHK) are also subject to the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (Hong Kong Listing Rules).

 Various legal structures are used for the different sectors of asset management in Hong Kong.

 Most private equity funds managed from Hong Kong have also historically been established in offshore tax-neutral jurisdictions such as the Cayman Islands, commonly as limited partnerships.
 However, the SFC has recently developed a new LPF regime that offers the private equity industry (as well as other funds traditionally structured as limited partnerships) an additional choice of Hong Kong-domiciled investment fund vehicle.
-This regime will come into operation on 31 August 2020.
-Further information can be found in Section VII.iv.
+This regime came into operation on 31 August 2020.
+Further information can be found in Section VII.iii.

 The majority of pension funds available to Hong Kong residents are in the form of MPF schemes (which are generally master trust schemes consisting of multiple constituent funds that are themselves invested in either feeder funds or portfolio managed funds) or Occupational Retirement Schemes Ordinance (ORSO) schemes, each of which is discussed below.